Decorating Tall Walls: 8 Smart Ways to Style High Ceilings

-Decorating tall walls can be…well…tricky!
-There’s so much space to fill that the task can seem overwhelming.
-To make it easier for you, here’s a look at 28 perfect ideas for these oversized spaces that will complete the look of your room.
+Don’t know what to do with your tall walls?
+Here’s a look at 8 methods and 28 ideas for these oversized spaces that will complete the look of your room.

 The Trick to Decorating Tall Walls

-With all of the ideas below, the goal is to either bring the eye up to include the entire space, or bring the eye down to a more human scale.
+With the ideas below, the goal is simple: either draw the eye upward to take advantage of the full height, or bring the visual focus down to a more comfortable, human scale.

 1. Artwork